iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_firmware_upgrade.rst

 .. image:: ../_static/tutorial_images/dronecan_firmware_upgrade/module_properties.png
     :scale: 80%

 From here, you can view the module's parameters by selecting *Fetch All*, you can reboot your module with *Restart*, or you can start a firmware update with *Update Firmware*.
-In order to change a parameter's value, simply double click it, change the value, and click *Send*.

 .. _dronecan_upgrade_instructions: